datapartnership/wbdatalab.org/content/workshops-and-clinics/data-viz-wapo.md

 workshop_types = ["Workshops"]

 +++
-Hannah Dormido, graphics reporter and cartographer at the Washington Post, and presented how her team transforms data to tell compelling stories.
+Hannah Dormido, graphics reporter and cartographer at the Washington Post presented how her team transforms data to tell compelling stories.
 Umar Serajuddin and Divyanshi Wadhwa presented the state of data visualization at the World Bank and how to get involved in the World Bank data visualization community of practice.